 MAE has a centre in Rochester and Gillingham, providing good access from any of Medway's five towns.
 We also have delivery in a wide variety of community venues across Medway.

-Our outreach is carefully designed to be accessible to residents in our areas of higher deprivation.
+Our outreach is carefully designed to be accessible to residents in our areas of higher deprivation, with 24% of our ESOL learners coming from 10 highest deprivation areas.